stoyan-stoyanov/llmflows/docs/user_guide/Complex Flows.md

 5. run the flow

 By following this pattern you can create any flow with any level of complexity as long as you can represent it as a DAG.

+In our next guide we will create a flow that can be optimized for total runtime by executing flowsteps that already have all their required inputs in parallel.

 ***
 [:material-arrow-left: Previous: Creating LLM Flows](Creating LLM Flows.md){ .md-button }
 [Next: Complex Flows :material-arrow-right:](Async Flows.md){ .md-button }